 C++ Thread Management Example

-Let us take an example to illustrate the several functions of threads in C++.
+Let's consider an example to demonstrate the various roles of threads in C++.

 Example